wilzbach/storyscript/README.md

 ## Current status

 Storyscript is at an alpha stage and is part of the [Asyncy](https://asyncy.com) project.
-If you want to learn more about Asyncy, and how to use StoryScript with Asyncy, you can visit the [asyncy documentation](https://docs.asyncy.com)
+If you want to learn more about Asyncy, and how to use Storyscript with Asyncy, you can visit the [asyncy documentation](https://docs.asyncy.com)

 ## Getting started